For Ventura County Superior Court Judge

 For decades, he has represented the people nobody else would take on.
 Not for money — most could never pay.
 Public defenders didn’t want them.
 Judges disliked them.
 Prosecutors ignored them.
 Mike showed up anyway.
 He put them through diversion programs, fought for their dignity, and held the system accountable when it failed them.

-Now he seeks the bench — not for prestige, but to bring that same relentless advocacy into the heart of a court system desperately in need of reform.
+Now he seeks the bench — not for prestige, but to bring the same patient listening, scholarly rigor, and talent for forging consensus that have earned him respect on both sides of the courtroom.
 He is admitted to the State Bar of California and practices before the U.S. Ninth Circuit Court of Appeals and the California Central and Northern District Courts.

 This Election Decides the Future of Our Courts